Skip to content

 return PagedResponse.create(items=list(items), total=total, params=params)

-paginate_query(statement, params, transformer=None) async
+paginate_query(statement, params, transformer=None, *, sort_spec=None) async

 Convenience method that automatically manages session for pagination.